alexyou-fv/tesollo-ros/README.md

 <center><img src="https://cdn.imweb.me/thumbnail/20240102/4404e0bb0eae6.png" style="width: 80%;"/></center>

-This is Delto Gripper ROS 2 package.
+This is Delto Gripper ROS package.

-Some of the new features are enabled by ROS2 and include decreased latency, improved security, and more flexibility regarding middleware configuration.
+Some of the new features are enabled by ROS and include decreased latency, improved security, and more flexibility regarding middleware configuration.